NurNils/aml-nosql-database-management/SOURCE/FRONTEND/README.md

 # Frontend

-The front end ist implemented with Angular 10.
-More information about the installation can be find here: src/README.md
+The front end ist implemented with Angular.
+More information about the installation can be found [here](https://github.com/NurNils/TINF19C_Team_5_AML_Database_Management/tree/master/SOURCE/FRONTEND/aml-database-management#readme).